julianchurchill/text-adventure/README.md

 - [BUG] There is a lot of memory deallocation and it is slow during onPause() - how much memory is being used, is it a concern.
 Start up is also slow in onResume().
    - Do we need a 'Loading...' progress indicator - even if it's just a spinning wheel dialog on onPause and onResume ?

-- [STORY] While searching for the silk blood in the forest you also find some Witch Bane.
-The forest is a maze of twisty passages - all alike.
-Increment the score.
+- [STORY] You must find the 'Witches Bane' herb somewhere - in the forest, or the store room or somewhere else...
 - [STORY] The Mendicants scapula can be found in the Ossery of the monastery.
 Increment the score.
   - To gain entry you must give alms to a monk at the gate who has taken a vow of silence.
 You can talk to him but he only replies '...'.
 There is a sign next to him explaining the alms for entry bit.
 Get the alms as 'food and wine' from the store room in the brigands hideout under the church.
   - There is an Einstein-a-like monk stuck on a puzzle here who you must help to enable you to get the scapula.